visualboyadvance-m/visualboyadvance-m/DEVELOPER-MANUAL.md

 The 32-bit build is a legacy build for Windows XP compatibility.
 You will need the MinGW toolchain to build it.
 The easiest method is to use the MINGW32 MSYS2 environment.

+Make sure the Visual Studio `signtool.exe` is in your path, you can start MSYS2 with an inherited `PATH` from a Visual Studio enabled environment or add it to your shell configuration.

 First install dependencies with: